WSU-CDSC/microservices/Resources/makeaip.md

 ## Dependencies:
 This script relies on the following dependencies being installed: `bagit` (Java CLI - can be installed via [Linuxbrew](http://linuxbrew.sh/)), `hashdeep`, `exiftool` and `rsync`.

+## Actions in AIP creation

+* Files from `TARGET-DIRECTORY` are copied using `rsync` to the `OUTPUT-DIRECTORY`.
+The settings used in `rsync` preserve file characteristics such as creation/modification time.
+Rsync also contains a level of checksum verification during (but not after) transfer.
+Files are placed in an `Objects` directory within the AIP in progress.
+On completion of transfer PREMIS log is updated.
+* The new `Objects` directory is checked for existing metadata sidecar files (specifically a hashdeep manifest and an exiftool .json output).
+If discovered these files are moved to a `Metadata` directory within the AIP in progress.
+* If existing checksum metadata is discovered:
+  - Files in AIP are checked against list of files in hashdeep manifest to verify all expected files are present.
+(If files are not present script will exit).
+  - Checksums for files in AIP are checked against hashdeep manifest to verify file integrity.
+If checksums validate script will update PREMIS log and move on to next step.
+If checksums do not validate __NOTE TO SELF - TWEAK MD5 FAILURE REPORTING__
+ * If existing checksum metadata is not discovered:
+   - Checksums will be generated for source material and transferred material.
+These are compared to validate post-transfer file integrity.
+If this is successful, PREMIS log is updated and a `hashdeep` manifest is generated.
+If unsuccessful, the script will exit.
+ * If existing `exiftool`metadata is not detected it will be generated and the PREMIS log updated to reflect this.
+ * PREMIS log is finalized in the `Logs` directory within the AIP in progress.
+ * AIP contents are turned into a `Bag` according to the LoC's Baggit Standard.

 ## AIP Structure